 Work should be a part of life — not something that encompasses someone’s life.
 Sometimes employees can feel overworked or pressured to work as much as they can, all to be a star employee.

 However, the best employee is happy, rested, and focused employee.
-For that reason, it’s best to instill a healthy work-life balance within employees.
+For that reason, it’s best to instil a healthy work-life balance within employees.
 This not only helps employees to be the best they can be at work, but it also encourages a more positive attitude

 Working for a company who cares about their life outside as well as inside the office creates a healthy relationship between an employee and their employer.
 Encouraging work-life balance is possible in a few different ways depending on the company:

 - Provide Flex Hours — This provides flexibility for work hours that allows an employee to easily schedule around specific events like a doctor’s appointment or child’s swim lessons.